Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 Using these FP building blocks will improve a lot the readability and maintainability of your codebases.

-### Naming and API is more important than implementation
+### Number three: find better names for your functions

 My last Functional Programming advice for this blog post is to improve naming conventions for functions.
 It's amazing at how pretty much all of the books and online resources repeat this over and over and yet this is one my first comments when reading code.

 Here are some basic rules about function naming:
 - it should use a verb to tell us what it will do.